The Bankrate promise

 Most income-driven repayment plans have 20- or 25-year terms.
 At that point, any remaining loan amount will be forgiven.
 In the past, the amount forgiven through an income-driven repayment plan could be treated as taxable income, but the U.S. Department of Education recently revoked this requirement for any loan amounts forgiven through 2025.
 Some experts believe that this will become a permanent feature of income-driven repayment plans.

-Keep in mind that some income-driven repayment plans, like REPAYE, have what’s often referred to as a marriage penalty; this is where the loan payments are based on the joint income of married borrowers, resulting in a higher monthly bill.
-To avoid this, you’ll have to sign up for a plan like PAYE, which will use only your income as long as you and your spouse file separate federal income tax returns.
+Keep in mind that some income-driven repayment plans, like Revised Pay As You Earn (REPAYE), have what’s often referred to as a marriage penalty; this is where the loan payments are based on the joint income of married borrowers, resulting in a higher monthly bill.
+To avoid this, you’ll have to sign up for a plan like Pay As You Earn (PAYE), which will use only your income as long as you and your spouse file separate federal income tax returns.

 Is income-driven repayment a good idea?

 Income-driven repayment can be a good idea for those with high loan balances and low incomes.
-It’s also a smart strategy for borrowers who are struggling with their payments but want to avoid entering deferment or forbearance.
+It’s also a smart strategy for borrowers who are struggling with their payments and don’t want to refinance their student loans, as well as those who want to avoid entering deferment or forbearance.